-Advanced Art 2 is a course for the serious art student who wishes to continue with the art sequence.
-Students continue to develop a greater depth of understanding of art and application of the Elements of Art and Principles of Design to their work in a variety of media.
+Advanced Art 2-11-12th Grade Credit: 1 Length: Full Year Prerequisites: Teacher recommendation variety of media.
 Studio experiences include drawing, painting, illustration, printmaking projects and three dimensional art.
 The course content concentrates on themes, big ideas, working with local galleries, museums and artists to develop a better art appreciation and understanding in careers in art.
 Students are challenged to find themselves as an artist through creative expression, history and culture, art criticism and aesthetic perception.
 Students are required to develop a portfolio.